joeriks/exus/README.md

 https://github.com/tjanczuk/edge/wiki/Performance shows 1.4 ms latency with this kind of call.
 With in-process the latency would be 32 times as small.

-Still - 1.4 ms is not much, and probably one of the least expensive parts of the web request.
+Still - 1.4 ms is not much, and probably one of the least expensive parts of the web request, which usally take about 100 times as long time to complete.

+Very rough numbers, but I think they are valid for comparisons.

 ###Requirements